Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Results

 \subsection{Luck or informative features ?}

 To test the significance, truthfulness and consistency of the results obtained for the $CP_z$ channel we performed three~tests: \begin{enumerate} \item \textit{Permutation test} \citep{Nichols2003}: We define the null hypothesis $H_0$ as: the features $F_1$ and $F_2$ do not allow to differentiate between the PD and CTL group.
-Under this hypothesis we evaluated the probability that the obtained result was simply due to chance as we have a small data set and we carried out a large number of runs (each per stimuli type, channel and parsimony level).
-After randomly permuting the labels $n = 1000$ times, and assessing the best accuracy obtained, we obtain a $p$-value of $\big(p\!<\!1.8 \times 10^{-5}\big)$ which indicates and favours the fact that the results are significant.
+Under this hypothesis we evaluated the probability that the obtained result was simply due to chance and sampling noise as we have a small data set and we carried out a large number of runs (each per stimuli type, channel and parsimony level) \citep{Frost2020}.
+After randomly permuting the labels $n\!=\!500$ times, and assessing the best accuracy obtained, we obtain a $p$-value of $\big(p < 0.03\big)$ which indicates and favours the fact that the results are significant.
 To recall, for statistical significance, the $p$-value should typically be $p < 0.05$. \item \textit{Parametric consistency}: For this part, unlike the other parts, the parsimony level is fixed (it is no longer a hyper-parameter to be tuned).
 We used LOOCV for each parsimony level to assess the model's accuracy.
-Moreover, we set the new spacing $level = 1\,\%$ to have a finer sparsity grid.
-Figure.\ref{fig:accuracy spars variation} shows the accuracies obtained at each sparsity level.
+Moreover, we set the new spacing $level\!=\!1\,\%$ to have a finer sparsity grid.
+Figure \ref{fig:accuracy spars variation} shows the accuracies obtained at each sparsity level.
 The small variation of the accuracy in the parsimony zone that yielded the highest accuracy (see area of interest in Fig.\ref{fig:accuracy spars variation}) may suggest the presence of information and that indeed, by using $F_1$ and $F_2$ the subjects are separable.
-It should be noted that this area of interest is the area selected in $100\,\%$ of the times during the model selection (in the inner-loop of the nested CV).\\

-To illustrate how the features $F_1$ and $F_2$ are scattered on the plane, we have plotted these in Fig.\ref{fig:decision boundary} for the sparsity level indicated by a star in Fig.\ref{fig:accuracy spars variation}.
+It should be noted that this area of interest is the area selected in $100\,\%$ of the times during the model selection (in the inner-loop of the NLOO CV).
+To illustrate how the features $F_1$ and $F_2$ are scattered on the plane, we have plotted these in Fig.\ref{fig:accuracy spars variation} for the sparsity level indicated by a star in Fig.\ref{fig:decision boundary}.
 In addition, we have also plotted the decision boundary.